 The Building Fund is used to account for permit receipts and expenditures according to Florida Statute 553.80.
-The Building fund balance increased \$170,404 as a result of increased permit activity.
+The Building fund balance increased \$379,791 as a result of increased permitting activity due to the Village's Downtown Redevelopment project.